 Of all the cultures James Bond visits, he outwardly shows the most appreciation for Japanese culture in You Only Live Twice.
 He follows many of the Japanese’s customs even before he “becomes” Japanese.
 As a guest at Tiger Tanaka’s home, Bond wears a yukata and slippers.
 The yukata is a casual kimono made of cotton, and the name “yukata” means bathing clothes.
 Bond does indeed wear a yukata at the baths at Tanaka’s home.

 Bond’s yukata is a printed pattern of grey on white that resembles trees and water.
 It has a shawl collar and the front parts overlap left side over right side across the body.
 The yukata is held closed around the waist with a black sash called an obi, and it’s tied in back.
 The yukata’s length reaches the ankles, and the wide sleeves end at the middle of the forearm.
 Tiger Tanaka’s yukata has all of the characteristics of Bond’s yukata, but his has a light grey ground with closely-spaced indigo lengthwise stripes and wavy black crosswise stripes that create a scale-like pattern.
 Bond wears dark brown slippers, and Tanaka wears cream slippers.

 Since I know little about Japanese garments and have never worn them, I found most of my information on the yukaka Wikipedia entry.
-If anyone knows more about these Japanese garments, feel free to comment below.
+If anyone knows more about these Japanese garments, feel free to leave a comment below.